19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010 wef 23/02/2010]

-(6) Where an approved shipping investment enterprise incurs a loss during the tax exempt period of the enterprise in respect of activities referred to in subsection (1), that loss —
+(6) Where an approved shipping investment enterprise incurs a loss during the tax exempt period in respect of any activity referred to in paragraphs (a), (b) and (c) of subsection (1), that loss —

 (a) shall be deducted in accordance with section 37; and

-(b) shall only be deducted against the income referred to in subsection (1), and the balance of the loss shall not be available as a deduction against any other income, except that any balance remaining unabsorbed at the end of the tax exempt period of the enterprise shall be available as a deduction against any other income for the year of assessment which relates to the basis period in which the tax exemption ceases and for any subsequent year of assessment in accordance with section 37.
+(b) shall only be deducted against the income referred to in any of those paragraphs, and the balance of such loss shall not be available as a deduction against any other income, except that any balance remaining unabsorbed at the end of the tax exempt period shall be available as a deduction against any other income for the year of assessment which relates to the basis period in which the tax exemption ceases and for any subsequent year of assessment in accordance with section 37.

-[7/2007]
+[Act 29 of 2012 wef 01/06/2011]

+(6A) Where an approved shipping investment enterprise incurs a loss on any sale or assignment referred to in subsection (1)(d) in any basis period falling, in whole or in part, within the tax exempt period, that loss shall only be deducted against the gains derived from another sale or assignment referred to in subsection (1)(d) in that same basis period, and the balance of the loss shall not be available as a deduction against any other income.

+[Act 29 of 2012 wef 01/06/2011]

 (7) The Comptroller shall for each year of assessment for which the income of an approved shipping investment enterprise is exempt from tax under subsection (1) issue to the enterprise a statement (to be included in a notice of any assessment served on the enterprise under section 76) showing the amount of income exempt from tax under subsection (1); and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.